 - Is he or she displaying erratic behavior?

 - Has your child’s school performance dropped off?

 One thing that can make identifying a problem difficult is that many of the above occurrences are somewhat normal for teens.
 Erratic behavior, changing interests, and friends, odd sleep patterns, all can be attributed to the normal changes that go along with this stage of adolescence.

 However, if you notice uncharacteristic behavior or problems, especially in conjunction with finding or hearing about drug use, then it warrants a closer look.

 Listen to Yourself and Seeking Out Help

 In many cases, you must go with your gut.
 You know your child better than anyone.
-If you feel that there is a problem, then it is important to listen to yourself, and seek out the help of a professional in the field.
+If you feel that there is a problem, then it is important to listen to yourself and seek out the help of a professional in the field.
 Destinations for Teens offer a wide range of treatment programs addressing substance use disorder in adolescents and young adults.
 We offer treatment for nearly any substance a teen may abuse and form a dependency upon.
 For example, we treat: